 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Horses are important parts of society.
 While most people don’t own horses, these graceful creatures are part of a prominent industry with significant economic impacts.
 If you’re curious about how many horses there are and how much of an impact they have on the world, you’ve come to the right place!
 We outline statistics and answer your questions about how many horses there are, where they’re located, and how they’re used.
-Below you will find the following categories; 4 statistics on US horse populations, 2 facts on horse breeds, and 4 stats on horse populations worldwide.

 The Top 10 Horse Statistics

 - The wild horse population is estimated to be around 600,000.